slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

                                   /         \
                                  /           \
                                 /             \
-                              cmd_1           cmd_3
+                              cmd_1           cmd_2
 ```

 Execution can then be recursively computed from the leafs (the simple commands)
-upwards.
+upwards, with precedence of light-hand branches before right-hand ones.
 Of course, the parent of each pair of nodes specifies the rule which is
 to be followed in the execution of the nodes.
-When  two nodes are parented by a
+For instance, when two nodes are
-pipeline command, the output of the first must serve as input for the second,
+parented by a pipeline command, the output of the first must serve as input for
-and correspondingly when the parent is a `;`-separated command.
+the second, and correspondingly when the parent is a `;`-separated command.

 To make such tree representation effective, we will specify the following
 abstract data types.